p2/smart_rest_sample/README.md

 * rdfextras
 * jinja2

-Then just run the `server.py` script, it will run a local webserver on port `8008`.
-To register the app on a SMART container you can use the supplied `manifest.json` file.
+Then just run the `server.py` script, it will run a local webserver on port `8000`.
+To register the app on a SMART container you can use the supplied `manifest.json` file, but out of the box it is configured to run against our [sandbox] and you can just start it up.

 The `wsgi.py` file is where the request-to-Python mapping happens.
 Our app defines three URLs:

-* `index`: The main URL
+* `index.html`: The main URL
-* `endpoint_select`: Where we show the possible endpoints
+* `endpoint_select`: Where we show the possible endpoints (SMART containers)
 * `authorize`: For the OAuth callback

 ### AppFog ###